Song of the Day – Outlaw Music Festival

-The Outlaw Musical Festival tour is coming to St. Louis.
+Performing at the Hollywood Casino Amphitheater on Saturday, June 29th, The Outlaw Musical Festival tour is coming to St. Louis!
 The concert will feature artists like Willie Nelson, Grateful Dead alum Phil Lesh, Alison Krauss, Old Crows, and Dawes.
 They will perform at the Hollywood Casino Amphitheater on Saturday, June 29th.

 FOX 2 is giving away tickets to the show!